Modern Farmhouse is all the rage, so this year, let’s make a farmhouse wreath that adds bling to your decor!

 If you want to see more from American School of Charm, check out these recent posts:

-- How to Make a Simple Christmas Table Set
+- How to Make Minestrone Soup with Tortellini and a Kick!

-- How to Make the Ultimate Grown-Up Grilled Cheese
+- How to Make a Big Ribbon Bow the EASY Way

 Still, want to see more?
 I have your back.
 Check out ASC’s Pinterest Boards, where there are always new pins happening!
 In fact, better yet, follow ASC on Pinterest so you know when I add more to my boards (I find great pins!).